About FaceMay 6, 2011 - June 12, 2011

 ABOUT FACE!
 A military command to turn around and march in the opposite direction.
 Or, as in the case of this exhibition, a timely imperative for us to look at alternative ways an exhibition can be created, presented, and received.

 The New Museum’s Festival of Ideas for the New City, was the conceptual impetus for this exhibition, a chance to open a public and professional dialogue on what an exhibition in a reconfigured city might be.

-About Face gave fifteen artists an opportunity to respond to the elements of a traditional exhibition with the premise that such elements can be altered, eliminated or turned around.
+About Face gave 15 artists an opportunity to respond to the elements of a traditional exhibition with the premise that such elements could be altered, eliminated, or turned around.

-By isolating the component parts of an exhibition in this way, it is our hope that a dialogue about alternative modes of production and presentation of art can begin.
-In Nicolas Bourriaud’s terms, the exhibition will be an “encounter” between the art, the public of many communities, the greater festival and the ideas which will emanate from these interactions.
-Through the programming, performance, interactive works, discussion in the spaces and in social networks, we invite YOU to participate in the ongoing dialogue
+By isolating the component parts of an exhibition in this way, it was our hope that a dialogue about alternative modes of production and presentation of art could begin.
+In Nicolas Bourriaud’s terms, the exhibition was intended to be an “encounter” between the art, the public of many communities, the greater festival, and the ideas which emanated from these interactions.